 When possible, a thorough diagnostic evaluation should be accomplished prior to undergoing treatment for colon cancer.
 In addition to taking a personal medical and family history and performing a physical exam, your doctor may order the following tests:

-- CT (computed tomography) scan: An x-ray machine linked to a computer takes a series of detailed pictures of areas inside your body.
+- CT (computed tomography) scan: A highly sensitive x-ray machine able to take a series of detailed pictures of inside your body.
 A CT scan may show whether cancer has spread to the liver, lungs, or other organs.
-Other imaging tests such as MRI (magnetic resonance imaging) and PET (positron emission tomography) scans; may be ordered by your doctor for specific indications.
+Other imaging tests may be ordered by your doctor for specific indications such as MRI (magnetic resonance imaging) and PET (positron emission tomography) scans.

 Doctors describe colorectal cancer by the following stages:

 Stage 0: The cancer is found only in the innermost lining of the colon or rectum.
-“Carcinoma in situ” is considered to be Stage 0 colon cancer.
+It may also be referred to as “Carcinoma in situ”.

 Stage I: The tumor has grown into the inner wall of the colon or rectum.
 The tumor has not grown through the wall.